What I mean is this:

 The HR (human race) is facing our own extinction as a species, & the shitstorm(s) ahead (if you’ll pardon the expression)

 Abrupt climate change promises chaos for all living creatures & systems on the planet.
 In fact, what lies ahead is climate chaos, pure & simple. (& complicated.)

 Regarding HB (human beans), it’s a pretty simple equation: if critters cannot eat, they cannot live.
 We HBs are critters, btw, though I suspect it is common to think of ourselves as a Big Brain on Legs.

 & that Food Comes From Grocery Stores & the Grocery Stores Will Always Be There.

 But … if critters can’t grow food, they can’t eat.

 & if the power grid goes down (& it will), those grocery stores will empty out … fast.

-We’ve been determinedly destroying habitat (the air, the water, the earth) for a very long time now in all our busy-busy-busy plunderings.
+We’ve been determinedly destroying habitat (the air, the water, the earth that sustains us) for a very long time now in all our busy-busy-busy plunderings.
 We’ve sent 1000s of species into extinction by destroying habitat – & in the process, have (of course) destroyed our own.